 Observable inputs are inputs that are developed using market data, such as publicly available information about actual events or transactions, and that reflect the assumptions that market participants would use when pricing the asset or liability.
-Unobservable inputs are inputs for which market data are not available and that are developed using the best information available about the assumptions that market participants would use when pricing the asset or liabilities that the reporting the asset or liability.
+Unobservable inputs are inputs for which market data are not available and that are developed using the best information available about the assumptions that market participants would use when pricing the asset or liability.
 The fair value hierarchy categorizes into three levels.
 Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the reporting entity can access at the measurement date.
 Level 2 inputs include inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
 Level 3 inputs are unobservable inputs for the asset or liability.
-The fair value hierarchy gives the highest priority to quoted prices (unadjusted) in active markets for identical assets or liabilities that the reporting entity.
-Level 1 inputs are unobservable inputs for the asset or liability.
 The fair value hierarchy gives the highest priority to quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1 inputs) and the lowest priority to unobservable inputs (Level 3 inputs).
 Categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.